surifirstpin/biplus_documentation/docs/DataRun.md

 ## Multi-Level grouping

-Using AcuBi you can view the Multi-level grouped field values
+Using AcuBi you can view the Multi-leveled grouped values.
+For Instance, if you apply grouping on Country name and  StateName